weblearnerhabib/Auto-Complete-Search-for-Printer-List/readme.md

 3. Upload the plugin
 4. Let's Enjoy

-# to add form in front end use this shortcode
+# To add form in front end use this shortcode

 [printer_search]